andywcoder/map-search-core/README.md

 # map-search

 A point of interest search service that uses OpenStreetMap data.
 It uses RavenDB for storing and searching the imported OSM data.
-Address geocoding is done with the MapQuest OSM API, but you could plug in any geocoding provider.
+Address geocoding is done with the MapQuest OSM API, but any geocoding provider could be used instead.

+The POI search is based on OpenStreetMap tags and values, so the search terms have to be in English.
+A search for "table tennis" and "atm" will work, but a search for "Tischtennis", "ping pong table" and "cash dispenser" won't.

+Because the service separates address and point of interest search, a special term has to be used to separate the two.
+Currently those terms are "near", "in" and "around".

 ## API